ParkvilleData/MetaGenePipe/README.rst

 Usage
 ======

-you can start the workflow with the following command:
+You can start the workflow with the following command:

 .. code-block:: bash